wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 ### /userinfo
 {:.api .api-operation}

-{% api_operation get /oauth2/v1/userinfo %}

-{% api_operation get /oauth2/**${authorizationServerId}**/v1/userinfo %}
+{% api_operation get ${baseUrl}/v1/userinfo %}

-> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
-For more information, see (jakub.todo).
+> This endpoint's base URL will vary depending on whether you are using a custom authorization server or not.
+For more information, see [Composing Your Base URL](#composing-your-base-url).

 (jakub.todo Doesn't have a description)